POLSL-SA/docs/apr.md

 ### Loading files (POLSL-SE/whaaale#?)

-**Description:** Enumerating available loaders, showing an "Open file" dialog, passing file to a relevant loader and catching loader exceptions.
+**Description:** Enumerating available loaders, showing an "Open file" dialog, passing selected file to a relevant loader and catching loader exceptions.

+**Result:** Replace image data object in the memory with data returned from loader.

+**Side effects:** Switch display mode to monochromatic and first band.

+#### MATLAB file loader

+A loader which accepts `.mat` files, returns the only three-dimensional variable from such file or one selected by user from a list, if there are multiple such variables.

+#### ENVI file loader

+A loader accepting ENVI files with headers.
+Reports compatibility with `.hdr` files.
+Requires a file with the same name and no `.hdr` extension in the same directory as header.
+Returns a three-dimensional array with data and if possible wavelength labels for all bands.

+> **Note**
+> These are the files in AVIRIS datasets

 ## Non-functional